Christianity in the Middle East

 The Greeks, who had once inhabited large parts of the western Middle East and Asia Minor, declined in number due to the Arab–Byzantine wars, then suffered another decline after the Ottoman invasion of Anatolia, and all but vanished from Turkey as a result of the Greek genocide, which was perpetrated by the Ottoman government and Turkish Muslims both during and after World War I, and the expulsions that followed the war.
 Today, the largest Middle Eastern Greek community resides in Cyprus and numbers around 810,000 Cypriot Greeks constitute the only Christian majority state in the Middle East, although Lebanon was founded with a Christian majority in the first half of the 20th century.
 Smaller Christian groups in the Middle East include Georgians, Ossetians, and Russians.
 There are also several million foreign Christian workers in the Gulf states, mostly from the Philippines, India, Sri Lanka, and Indonesia: Bahrain has 1,000 Christian citizens, and Kuwait has 400 native Christian citizens, in addition to 450,000 Christian foreign residents in Kuwait.
 Although the vast majority of Middle Eastern populations descend from Pre-Arab and Non-Arab peoples extant long before the 7th century AD Arab Islamic conquest, a 2015 study estimates there are also 483,500 Christian believers from a previously Muslim background in the Middle East, most of them being adherents of various Protestant churches.
 Converts to Christianity from other religions such as Islam, Yezidism, Mandeanism, Yarsan, Zoroastrianism, Baháʼísm, Druze, and Judaism exist in relatively small numbers amongst the Kurdish, Turks, Turcoman, Iranian, Azeri, Circassian, Israelis, Kawliya, Yezidis, Mandeans, and Shabaks.

 Christians are persecuted widely across the Arab and Muslim world and the ongoing situation has been compared to a genocide.
 According to a 2018 report commissioned by the British government, Christians are “on the verge of extinction in the Middle East”, explaining that “Evidence shows not only the geographic spread of anti-Christian persecution, but also its increasing severity.
 In some regions, the level and nature of persecution is arguably coming close to meeting the international definition of genocide, according to that adopted by the UN.”
-In 2024, the International Christian Concern again raised warnings about the persecution of Christians in the Middle East.
+In 2024, the International Christian Concern (ICC) again raised warnings about the persecution of Christians in the Middle East.